HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_compose_to_use_oidc.md

     !!!important
         The openIdConnectClient redirects to `https://<your-domain>/oidcclient/redirect/<id>` after authentication.
 Make sure that your valid redirect URIs includes an entry that matches this.

-2. Configure the XMLAccess and Search Authentication Filter (`authFilter`) to prevent XMLAccess configuration scripts and Search V2 endpoints from being redirected to the OIDC provider.
-This filter excludes XMLAccess and seedlist endpoints from OIDC authentication.
+2. Configure the XMLAccess and Search Authentication Filter (`authFilter`) to prevent XMLAccess configuration scripts, Search V2 endpoints, and Site Builder background task URLs from being redirected to the OIDC provider.

     - If your `oidc.yaml` does not have the `authFilter`: